appacademy/prep-work/pre-course/homework.md

 code. **Type the code yourself** instead of copy and pasting; that way you'll remember the commands better.

+You can skip the iterations at the end of the tutorial.

 When you've finished building the Event Manager, send it to us (instructions below).